Things To Do In Reykjavík In February

 - Sunset is around 17:15 early in the month and 18:43 by the end

-- Weather can shift quickly between sunshine, snow, sleet, and wind
+- The weather can shift quickly between sunshine, snow, sleet, and wind

 Because of icy sidewalks and slush, it’s important to take extra care when walking around Reykjavík in February.
 Wear sturdy waterproof boots with good grip to keep your feet warm and stable on slippery surfaces.
 Walk carefully and at a slower pace to avoid slipping, and consider using slip-on micro-spikes, which are sold in local outdoor shops, to add extra traction like the locals do.